Khalem/clothing-ecommerce/README.md

 # Clothing E-commerce

-This project is apart of the React Zero to Mastery course.
+This project is a part of the React Zero to Mastery course.